lorickpodcast/lorick-content/README.md

-# lorick-rss
+# lorick-content
-RSS feed for the Lorick podcast.
+RSS feeds for the Lorick podcast.